 Alice from Queens tries to give a damn about sports.

 The View From Your Window Contest

-Where do you think it’s located?
-Email your guess to email@example.com.
+Where do you think?
+Email your entry to firstname.lastname@example.org.
 Please put the location — city and/or state first, then country — in the subject line.
-Proximity counts if no one gets the exact spot.
 Bonus points for fun facts and stories.
-The winner gets the choice of a VFYW book or two annual Dish subscriptions.
-If you are not a subscriber, please indicate that status in your entry and we will give you a three-month sub if we select your entry for the contest results (example here if you’re new to the contest).
+Proximity counts.
+The winner gets the choice of a View From Your Window book or two annual Dish subscriptions.
 Happy sleuthing!

 The results for the last week’s window are coming in a separate email to paid subscribers later today.
 A reader remarks about last week, “Best VFYW ever — loved the analysis and comments.”
 Another was particularly fond of the “Poor Andrew’s Substack”: